-Choosing the wrong type of wood can cause an entire project to go down south.
-It’s probably of no surprise to you that there are several types of wood out there, with some of them good for making furniture, others for flooring, while others are flexible enough that they can be used to make musical instruments.
+Types of wood are wide-ranging and choosing the one can cause an entire project to go south.
+You won’t be surprised to find out that there are many wood types out there.
+Some of them are good for making furniture, others for flooring, while still others are flexible enough that you can use them to make musical instruments.

-Regardless of what you’re looking to build or understand about the existing wood varieties, this article is bound to teach you something new today.
+Each type of wood has its pros and cons and specific qualities that make it good for certain uses.
+Regardless of what you will be building or need to understand about existing wood varieties, this article is bound to teach you something new about popular wood types.

 What Is Hardwood?

-The vessels may have various shapes and sizes.
-They may also show different structures within the cell wall.
-These trees are typically harder than softwoods, though there are some exceptions.
-In both cases, the wood is incredibly varied in its actual hardness.
-Some hardwoods, for instance, are softer than most softwoods.
+These are typically harder than softwoods, though there are some exceptions.
+In both cases, the wood can vary in its actual hardness.
+For instance, some types are a softer kind that is even softer than most softwoods.

 What Is Softwood?

-A common misconception is that softwoods are always softer compared to hardwoods, which isn’t always the case.
-In short, the words softwood and hardwood are outdated, have ambiguous meanings, and frequently misrepresent the wood’s qualities.
+A common misconception is that these are always softer compared to hard types, which isn’t always the case.
+In short, the words softwood and hardwood are outdated, have ambiguous meanings, and frequently misrepresent the qualities of particular wood types.

 What Is Pressure-Treated Lumber?

-Pressure-treated lumber does not come from a tree of the same name, as you might have assumed.
-Douglas fir and Southern yellow pine are the most common sources, both of which are excellent alternatives since they are highly insect and rot-resistant.
-The production of this type of lumber uses water-borne chemicals and pressure power to impregnate the boards.
-These chemicals are intended to extend the life of the wood and make it more resistant to decay and insects.
+Pressure-treated lumber is produced using water-borne chemicals and pressure power to impregnate the boards.
+These chemicals extend the life of the wood and make it more resistant to decay and insects.

-Furthermore, if excellent pressure-treated lumber is utilized in a project where sealer is applied on a regular basis, it can survive for up to 40 years.
-Pressure-treated lumber tends to be quite heavy, as it frequently arrives on store shelves already drenched in the treatment.
+Furthermore, if excellent pressure-treated lumber is used in a construction project where sealer is applied on a regular basis, it can survive for up to 40 years.

 Different Types of Wood Trees